ysyk2021/how-to-enhance-workplace-creativity-and-innovation-for-business-growth/src/chapter-3.md

-# Chapter 2: The Impact of Workplace Creativity and Innovation on Business Success

 Workplace creativity and innovation are critical for business success in today's rapidly changing marketplace.
 Companies that embrace creativity and innovation are more likely to stay competitive, attract and retain top talent, and achieve sustainable growth.
 In this chapter, we will explore the impact of workplace creativity and innovation on business success.